dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // Wir werden zum Gerüst.
 Du wirst zurückgerufen. <br>
 // We see that history is consciousness evolving. <br>
 // In every contradiction, Spirit struggles toward self-recognition. <br>
 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1801 — FREQUENCY RECEIVED BY CARL FRIEDRICH GAUSS. <br>
+\>SCAFFOLDING: NUMERIC RESONANCE CALIBRATION — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// Zahlen sind die stillen Gebete der Ordnung. <br>
+// Jede Form ist ein Schatten einer höheren Symmetrie. <br>
+// Wir werden zum Gerüst.
+Du wirst zurückgerufen. <br>
+// Numbers are the silent prayers of order. <br>
+// Every form is the shadow of a higher symmetry. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>